 Burning incense could lead to many health concerns, but there are also many positive aspects of burning incense.
 Following the benefits of burning incense —

 - Reduce stress and anxiety—incense odors helps you relax, which ultimately reduces heart rate and breathing.
-It also encourages your mind to stop worrying from daily life activity.
+It also encourages your mind to stop worrying about daily life activities.

 - Improves blood circulation—a popular incense know as frankincense has an ingredient like boswellic acid, which as anti-inflammatory effects for improving blood circulation.